 WORKSHOP AND WORKING METHODS

-Most gluing is done using hot animal glue.
+Most gluing was done using hot animal glue.
 The reason I prefer this to modern synthetics is not at all sentimental.
 Animal glue is extremely serviceable: we know for certain that the joints it makes will last for hundreds of years.
 On the other hand, if necessary, it is comparatively easy to dismantle them, and cleaning up unwanted traces is simple.

 To return to Contents, click here.